 Finally, we evaluate the performance of different polices for wireless video transmission.
 In the performance evaluation, we use the PSNR, which is commonly-used as performance metric for video quality.
-In the experiment, We consider a network with 4 users, and use the classic "Coastguard" video sequence.
-In Table V, we show the worst-case PSNR achieved by different policies under different CQoS guarantees.
+In the experiment, We consider a network with 4 users, and use the classic "Foreman" and "Coastguard" video sequences.
+In Table V (for "Foreman" video sequence) and Table VI (for "Coastguard" video sequence), we show the worst-case PSNR achieved by different policies under different CQoS guarantees.
 We can see that our proposed policy improves the PSNR of the constant policy and the round-robin policy by up to 6 dB and 4 dB, respectively.
 Moreover, when the CQoS guarantees increase, the other two policies become infeasible.